multitudes/oldmultitudes.github.io/_posts/2019-01-19-How to Create and Use Bash Scripts copy.markdown

 I assume you have a GitHub account already set up.
 Go to your repository on GitHub and you will see a button: `Clone or Download`.
 There you will have the option to select `HTTPS` or `SSH`.
 Choose `HTTPS` and get the URL.
 For more infos see this link: [cloning a repository](https://help.github.com/en/articles/cloning-a-repository).

+You might need to configure GitHub on your computer however need not be the same as your account.
+It will not be used to login but just to add a signatures to your commits:
+You can change the name that is associated with your Git commits using the git config command.
+The new name you set will be visible in any future commits you push to GitHub from the command line.
+If you'd like to keep your real name private, you can use any text as your Git username.
+Changing the name associated with your Git commits using git config will only affect future commits and will not change the name used for past commits.

+{% highlight bash %}
+git config --global user.name “your username” git config --global user.email your-email@email.com
+{% endhighlight %}

+check:
+{% highlight bash %}
+git config --global user.name
+git config --global user.email
+{% endhighlight %}

-Choose where you want to have that folder on your hard disk.
+Choose where you want to have the folder on your hard disk.
 I used my home directory.

 {% highlight bash %}
 cd ~            # go to the home folder